“Technology is so much fun but the fog of information can drive out knowledge.”

 Just as Dr Boorstin said, ‘technology is so much fun’, and we are so curious!
 If you give us something we can ‘play’ with, we will!
 This is where a careful balance has to be found between incorporating technology into what you are doing to enhance engagement but not detract from what you are trying to achieve.
 Sometimes less is more.

-This means that whatever technology you decide to incorporate needs to add value and enhance the outcome that would have been achieved without it.
-Therefore it will need to adapt and fit with the event and not the event be tailored to suit the incorporation of a certain piece of technology.
-The latter is likely to lead to entirely different outcomes from those that you intended.
+This means that whatever technology you decide to incorporate needs to add value and enhance the outcomes.
+It will need to adapt and fit with the event and not the other way around.

-It is easy to get carried away with the technology you are looking to utilise as there are so many options and features available to provide information for attendees, and for you.
+It is easy to get carried away with technology as there are so many options and features available to provide information.
 But this ‘fog of information’, as the quote states, ‘can drive out knowledge’.

-Information overload for attendees should always be of concern to you to ensure that only the information needed is incorporated within the technology used.
+Information overload for attendees is a concern and you should ensure that only the information needed is incorporated within the technology used.
 If there is too much information, attendee engagement will reduce as they will either be paying more attention to the technology than the speakers themselves, or not bothering to utilise the technology at all.
+Remember, you want interaction, not distraction…

 This is why it is beneficial to select your technology partner early in the process and work with them to find the best solution for your event.
 Make sure that they listen to your needs and truly understand what outcomes you are trying to achieve.
 Ask them for recommendations and see if their suggestions fit with the event objectives.
 This will help you determine whether they will be best placed to help you meet, and hopefully exceed, these objectives.

-‘The technology was brilliant, asking a question was so much easier and it was great not having to carry around a big conference pack.
-Please use the tablets again!’
+- “The technology was brilliant, asking a question was so much easier and it was fun to participate in the voting.”

-‘There were so many things going on – I don’t know where to begin!’
+- “There were so many things going on – I’m not sure where to begin!”

-‘Today has really inspired me, I have learned so much and the collaboration really helped me understand the key points the presenters were making.’
+- “Today has really inspired me, and the collaboration really helped me understand the vision for the future.”